- Document checklist

 While you will not receive a refund for your attempted application, you may be able to Appeal the Home Office’s decision and make some amendments to your initial application.

-Even if you began your application alone or with a third-party immigration consultant, IAS is here to help and will assist you when launching your Appeal.
+Even if you began your application alone or with a third-party immigration consultant, We are here to help and will assist you when launching your Appeal.

 Can I appeal my Spouse Visa refusal?